 5. New Inquiries: When lenders or credit card companies complete a hard credit pull, credit scores are adversely impacted.
 Hard pulls are when a company brings in the borrower’s entire credit report to evaluate and validate their creditworthiness.
 Therefore, applying for multiple different types of credit and/or loans within a short period of time is not favourable as it signals that the borrower is either being rejected or is using too much credit.

 Once these variables are synthesized, a credit score is provided to the borrower.
 A credit score between 300 to 550 is generally considered to be poor wherein it becomes difficult to obtain certain types of debt, especially the ones that are issued by banks.

-The bad credit loan itself is therefore debt that is provided to a person with a score that falls short of the desired range of conventional banking institutions and loan providers.
+The bad credit loan itself is debt that is provided to a person with a score that falls short of the desired range of conventional banking institutions and loan providers.
 These are typically provided in a lump sum amount to borrowers with terms that can vary from a few months to up to 3 to 5 years.
-The amounts offered under these loans tend to be relatively smaller than personal loans, however.
+The amounts offered under these loans tend to be relatively smaller.
 This is largely due to the increased risk that lenders face with these types of loans.
-This risk is driven through two factors: (i) bad credit loans are unsecured i.e. not backed by a tangible asset such as a house in a mortgage or a car in an auto loan, (ii) when lending to borrowers of lower credit quality, there is an added risk of non-repayment as compared to other types of borrowers.
+This risk is driven by two factors: (i) bad credit loans are unsecured i.e. not backed by a tangible asset such as a house in a mortgage or a car in an auto loan, (ii) when lending to borrowers of lower credit quality, there is an added risk of non-repayment as compared to other types of borrowers.
 To compensate for these risks, lenders charge a premium rate.